 This is what makes the information we send “uncatchable.”
 Imagine a hunter trying to shoot a flying bird.
 He shoots towards the bird, but the bird then disassembles and reassembles as the bullet goes through.
 It’s similar to the way our data travels the Internet.

 This is a stress-reliever.
-There are other methods of making the network even more secure such as DMZ (Demilitarized Zone) and Port Forwarding.
+There are other methods of making the network even more secure such as DMZ (Demilitarized Zone) vs Port Forwarding.

 What Are DMZ and Port Forwarding?

-When we speak about Internet security, we often come across DMZ and Port Forwarding.
+When we speak about Internet security, we often come across DMZ vs Port Forwarding.
 They both improve our security on the Internet.
 The difference is in the way they improve our network’s security.